-Geography is offered as part of:
+Geography and environmental studies is offered as part of:

 - Bachelor of Arts

 - Bachelor of Arts - Enhanced Program for High Achievers

 - Bachelor of Arts, Master of Teaching (Early Childhood)